 The Story: When their storybook Homeland is attacked by the mysterious “Adversary” most of the fairytale characters of old are forced into the real world to live among humans, whom they refer to as “Mundies” (short for mundane).
 Those lucky enough to look human live in an area of NYC known as Fabletown, run by Deputy Mayor Snow White and her husband, Sheriff Bigby Wolf.
 Those unfortunate enough (or too poor to afford spells from the witches to suppress any unnatural traits) are shipped off to the dreaded Farm.
 The rules are simple: all past villainy is forgiven as long as you obey the law and don’t reveal yourself to the mundies – easier said than done.

 Why The?: Okay so everyone knows Snow White and the Big Bad Wolf, but this is definitely not your childhood stories – there’s enough violence, cussing and sex in this series to make even HBO blush.
-The only slight hitch might be making Bigby’s werewolf transformation look realistic enough; as Teen Wolf can attest, it’s not that easy.
+The only slight hitch might be making Bigby’s werewolf transformation look realistic enough; as

 Who: The mutant “superhero” team known as X-Statix formed not as a group genuinely devoted to fighting crime, but to capitalize on the fame and fortune that being a superhero can bring, by filming their exploits for reality TV.